Firms To Watch: Court of protection

 Fieldfisher

-Fieldfisher has ‘people who are first-class quality, very professional with vast experience’.
-Anna Bond leads the ‘very cohesive team’ of experienced COP lawyers with a focus on high-value, complex property and affairs deputyships for adults and children all over the country, who have sustained life-changing catastrophic injuries as a result of serious accidents and birth trauma.
+Anna Bond heads the department at Fieldfisher, which is praised for being ’accessible and knowledgeable’.
+The group is ‘very capable of managing complicated legal and relational situations in high value brain injury cases’.
+It is a specialist team with a focus on high-value, complex property and affairs deputyships for adults and children across the country.
+These clients have suffered life-changing catastrophic injuries as a result of serious accidents or birth trauma.
 On a capitalised basis, it is currently managing in excess of £350m of client funds and other assets.
+Robin Tubbs is also recommended.

 Practice head(s):